mail us | mail this page

 Private Network addresses

-Clearly on large user networks PRIVATE IP addresses may well pass through routers while still inside a PRIVATE network.
+Clearly on large user networks Private IP addresses may well pass through routers while still inside a Private network.

-The use of PRIVATE address means that the same IP addresses may be reused by many organisations (saving millions of IPv4 addresses) and only when the traffic is sent to the PUBLIC network must it be translated (via NAT) to a PUBLIC address.
+The use of Private address means that the same IP addresses may be reused by many organisations (saving millions of IPv4 addresses) and only when the traffic is sent to the PUBLIC network must it be translated (via NAT) to a Public address.

-Freely useable PRIVATE (not PUBLIC INTERNET routable) Addresses
+Freely useable Private (not Public routable) Addresses

-Class Start End Notes
+Class Start End Slash (IP Prefix)

-A 10.0.0.0 10.255.255.255 -
+A 10.0.0.0 10.255.255.255 10/8

-B 172.16.0.0 172.31.255.255 -
+B 172.16.0.0 172.31.255.255 172.16/12

-C 192.168.0.0 192.168.255.255 -
+C 192.168.0.0 192.168.255.255 192.168/16

 Network Address Translation (NAT)

-The NAT process is usually located in a Router or Proxy function at the edge of the network.
-The original NAT RFC (RFC 1631) is a deceptively small specification which revolutionised the way IP addresses are used.
-Unlimited numbers of PRIVATE IP addresses can be mapped (or translated) to a single IP address if required.
-Or a limited number of PUBLIC IPs can be used to map a large number of PRIVATE IP addresses.
+The NAT process is usually located in a Router or Proxy function at the edge of the network such as a DSL or cable modem.
+The original NAT RFC (RFC 1631) is a deceptively small specification which revolutionized the way IP addresses are used.
+NAT can map (or translate) an unlimited number of Private IP addresses to a single Public IP address if required, or a limited number of Public IPs can be used to map a large number of Private IP addresses.

-Note: As the Internet moves more to peer-to-peer applications such as IM and VoIP which require permaent visibility of a directly addressable IP that is stable for a reasonable period of time, NAT is becoming increasingly contentious.
-It is fair to say there is serious gulf between those that see NAT as having saved the Internet by providing re-use of the limited IPv4 address space and those who see it as inherently evil because it hides the end user forcing all kinds of gruesome kludges such as STUN.
+Note: As the Internet moves more to peer-to-peer applications, such as IM and VoIP, which require permanent visibility of a directly addressable IP that is stable for a reasonable period of time, NAT is becoming increasingly contentious.
+It is fair to say there is serious gulf between those that see NAT as having saved the Internet by providing re-use of the limited IPv4 address space and those who see it as inherently evil because it hides the end user, forcing all kinds of gruesome kludges such as STUN.

-External IP:Port Service Translated Notes
+External IP:Port Service Translated IP Notes

 192.168.2.0:80 HTTP (Web) 172.16.1.1 Web server